RedHatQE/rhui3-automation/tests/README.md

 * `rhcert_partially_invalid.pem` — This must be a Red Hat content certificate containing one or more entitlements that are not compatible with RHUI (containing a non-RHUI repository path) but also at least one compatible entitlement.
 * `rhui-rpm-upload-test-1-1.noarch.rpm` — This package will be uploaded to a custom repository.
 * `rhui-rpm-upload-trial-1-1.noarch.rpm` — This package will also be uploaded to a custom repository.
 It must be signed with the RHUI QE GPG key.
+* `rhui-rpm-upload-tryout-1-1.noarch.rpm` — This package will also be uploaded to a custom repository.
+It must be signed with a key different from RHUI QE.
 * `test_gpg_key` — This is the RHUI QE public GPG key (0x9F6E93A2).

 Lastly, in order for the subscription test to be able to run, you need a file with valid Red Hat credentials allowing access to RHUI.
 The file must look like this: